UTS-eResearch/hpc_examples/gpu_using_python/README.txt

     $ cd gpu_using_python

+Login to a node that has a GPU.

-    $ source source_me.sh
+    gpu_node$ source source_me.sh

-    You can now run nvitop
+You can now run nvitop if you have installed it.

     (pytorch) hpcnode11 gpu_using_python/$

+Otherwise run nvidia-smi